 It is performed using the antecubital fossa, a vein of the wrist, the dorsum of the hand or foot, or other accessible location.

-Best site for blood collection is: Ante-cubital fossa
+The best site for blood collection is: Ante-cubital fossa

 In order to do this safely, the phlebotomist must have a basic understanding of the following: